What is the definition of a perfect green product?

 It has to be one that leaves no carbon, plastic or water footprint during the manufacturing process.
 The product must last for generations and decompose fully and quickly.
 Are there any in the market that fits all of these criteria?

 Sadly, there is not.
 The perfect, blameless eco-friendly product is unattainable.
+Even something as fabulously named as vegan leather is not.

 It’s like trying to find the elixir for eternal youth.